Ordering Lab Tests, Assesments and Reports

 Second Opinion Physician provides full and partial panels for new and repeat patient lab orders.
 Follow the bold links for pricing details.

-For a full Walsh Panel test profile, the Comprehensive Biotype is the recommended panel for Biotype evaluation for full therapy recommendations.
-Dr Epstein, D.O. will prepare a Biotype Assessment from this lab report, and questionnaire.
-This includes a follow-up phone call to discuss findings and supplements recommendations.
+For a full Walsh Panel test profile, the Comprehensive Biotype is the recommended.
+When this panel is ordered along with the corresponding Consultation option, Dr Epstein, D.O. will prepare a Biotype Assessment from the lab report and questionnaire.
+His services include a follow-up phone call to answer any questions you have about the report, supplement recommendations and follow-up plan.

 Is it necessary to order all the tests in the Walsh Panel?